thosgood/this-weeks-finds/markdown/51-100/week100.md

 9) M. A. Batanin, On the definition of weak $\omega$-category, Macquarie Mathematics Report number 96/207.

 Now the fun will begin!
-These different definitions of (weak) n-category should be equivalent, albeit in a rather subtle sense, so we should check to see if they really are.
+These different definitions of (weak) $n$-category should be equivalent, albeit in a rather subtle sense, so we should check to see if they really are.
 Also, we need to develop many more tools for working with n-categories.
 Then we can really start using them